-Germany in 38 historical maps
+Germany in 41 historical maps

 The name Germany and other similar names are all derived from the Latin word Germania.
 Julius Caesar was the first to use the word Germanus in his writings when describing tribes in north-eastern Gaul (region stretching out from present-day France).
 However, its origin remains uncertain.
-A number of (German) historians suggest that the word has Celtic roots.
+Some (German) historians suggest that the word has Celtic roots.
 E.g. it may be derived from: gair (neighbour), gar ("noisy", referring to the tribesman) or hari ("man at arms").
 In English-speaking regions, the word German first appeared in about1520, replacing earlier uses of Alman and Dutch.
 Germany was already described by Ptolemy in his Geographia (150AD).
 The accompanying maps were worked out again by European cartographers at the end of the 15th century.
 It is also depicted on the Mappa Mundi during the middle ages.
 The first printed separate maps of the country appeared in the early 16th century.